 ... you will be able to log back in to your Windows account, simply by clicking the account in the Windows logon screen.
 No password needed!

-I would strongly recommend to set a password again as soon as you are logged in to your account.
+I would strongly recommend to change your password as soon as you are logged in to your account.